Kasauli...the nature's paradise

 Tour Name : KASAULI

 Location : Himachal Pradesh

-Monkey Point : The highest point in Kasauli called Monkey point is just 4-km from the Kasauli bus stand.
-The Monkey Point commands an excellent view of the distant plains of Chandigarh region and the river Satluj, tracing a silvery trail through the scene.
-A small temple is also situated on the top of the hill, which is dedicated to Lord Hanuman.
-According to a legend, at the end of Ramayana when Lord Hanuman was returning from the Himalayas after obtaining Sanjivany Booty or the Magical Herb, his foot touched the hill and thus the top of hill is in a foot shape.
-On a clear and starry night the gorgeous view of Chandigarh can be seen from the Monkey Point.
+One of the highest point in Kasauli is called Monkey Point offers an excellent view of the distant plains of Chandigarh region and the river Satluj, tracing a silvery trail through the scene.
+A small temple is also located on the top of the hill, which is dedicated to Lord Hanuman.
+According to a legend, at the end of Ramayana when Lord Hanuman was returning from the Himalayas after obtaining Sanjivani Booty, his foot touched the hill and therefore this place is considered very auspicious.

-Sabathu : A little cantonment town has a Gurkha fort built in the early years of the 19th century, situated at an altitude of 1,437m.
+Located at an altitude of 1,437m, it is a little cantonment town is home to popular Gurkha fort built in early years of the 19th century.
 This cantonment town quartered the British soldiers at the time of British Empire.
-A diversion road from Dharampur 15-km away leads to the Sabathu town.